TEALSK12/introduction-to-computer-science/lesson_01.md

 * Utilize the plan developed with your teaching team for the first day of school.
 * The pacing guide above is a very broad suggestion.
 You should adapt (or ignore) as necessary to fit your team's plan.
 * Suggested topics to cover:
-  * Names and backgrounds of TEALS team members
+  * Names and backgrounds of TEALS team members.
-  * Brief background on TEALS program (i.e. "Why are there so many adults here?")
+  * Brief background on TEALS program (i.e. "Why are there so many adults here?").
   * Go over the Classroom Syllabus with students.
   * Classroom rules, behavior expectations, grading guidelines, late work policies, etc.
-  * Academic Integrity/Cheating policy
+  * Academic Integrity/Cheating policy.
-  * Introductions/Icebreakers with students
+  * Introductions/Icebreakers with students.
-  * High-level learning objectives for course
+  * High-level learning objectives for course.

 ## BJC Lecture Suggestions